ioccc-src/winner/tmp/README.md

 The files in the [OLD_manifest](OLD_manifest) were in the top of the tmp directory as of 2023 Oct 26.
-They represent the first complete manifest that matched the winner file directories.
+They represent the first complete manifest that matched the _YYYY/dir_ entry directories.

-These files in this directory are kept as a temporary snapshot for now.
+These files in this directory are kept as a temporary snapshot.

+Some obsolete files and tools were moved under [OLD_manifest](OLD_manifest).

 ### [README.md](README.md)